Chapter 2 : Maybe you should have waited?

 “Something like that, yeah.”
 He told them.

-“Don’t worry you go back to school soon.
+“Don’t worry, you go back to school soon.
 Little Lou-Lou and Freya, you two are so cute together,” Dominique said through her mouthful of crisps.
 Victoire nodded in agreement with her sister as she bent down and started taking her shoes off, Louis held her arm to steady her.

-“Anyway you losers, I’m going to bed,” Victoire told them both, her shoes in her hands.
+“Anyway, you losers, I’m going to bed,” Victoire told them both, her shoes in her hands.
 She leant up and gave Louis a kiss on the cheek.
 “You need to stop frowning Louis, whatever seems bad now won’t be in a few years time, wait until you’re an adult that’s when the real problems arrive.”

 She walked out of the kitchen, followed by Dominique.
 Dom gave a wink to Louis as she left, reaching up to ruffle his hair.
 Louis gave another frown, if only they knew how much trouble he was really in, maybe they could help him.
 He gave a sigh as he walked after them, leaving the kitchen light on for when he would come back downstairs to clean their mess, wanting to make sure that they got to their rooms safely.

 The next few days of the winter holiday flew by quickly.
-During this time Louis' mood just seemed to have gotten worse, his worry added to the fact that he hadn’t been getting much sleep, had definitely put him into an almost sullen mood.
+During this time Louis' mood just seemed to have gotten worse, his worry added to the fact that he hadn’t been getting much sleep, had definitely put him in an almost sullen mood.
 He had been so tired that he had fallen asleep in his dinner at his grandmother’s house, much to the delight of his cousins who couldn't resist laughing at him.

 Louis had been sent upstairs to sleep in his Uncle Ron’s old room for a while by his grandmother and Louis was very thankful.
-His mother and father hadn’t pestered him with many questions as to why he wasn’t sleeping, to which he was thankful, but he did notice their concerned looks at each other.
+His mother and father hadn’t pestered him with many questions as to why he wasn’t sleeping, which he was thankful, but he did notice their concerned looks at each other.
 He hated hiding this from them when he knew that they would look out for him as much as they could, but he didn’t want the risk of them hating him for what had happened.

 “Please get some rest, Louis,” his mother Fleur said, hugging him tightly to her.
 They were standing on platform 9 3/4 waiting for Louis to board the train so he could go back to his school, “I’m really worried about you.”